 Meet a retirement consultant

-Q: What's your role at Lincoln?
+Q: What's the retirement consultant role at Lincoln?

 A: Most plan sponsors like having as many assets in the plan as possible and for their employees to feel educated and prepared for retirement.
-Using the tools available, I keep employees informed and help drive better retirement experiences, while making the plan sponsor look good.
+Using the tools available, retirement consultants keep employees informed and help drive better retirement experiences, while making the plan sponsor look good.
 If the plan participants are happy, then the plan sponsor is happy.